Serverless compute plane networking

 Data transfer costs

 Serverless compute plane networking products might incur data transfer costs.
-For detailed information on data transfer pricing and types of data transfer, see the Databricks pricing page.
+For detailed information on data transfer pricing and types of data transfer, see the Data transfer and connectivity.
 To avoid cross-region charges, Databricks recommends you create a workspace in the same region as your resources.

 What is a network connectivity configuration (NCC)?

-Serverless network connectivity is managed with network connectivity configurations (NCC).
-NCCs are account-level regional constructs that are used to manage private endpoints creation and firewall enablement at scale.
+Serverless network connectivity is managed with network connectivity configurations (NCCs).
+NCCs are account-level regional constructs that manage private endpoint creation.

 Account admins create NCCs in the account console and an NCC can be attached to one or more workspaces to enable firewalls for resources.
-An NCC contains a list of stable IP addresses.
-When an NCC is attached to a workspace, serverless compute in that workspace uses one of those IP addresses to connect the cloud resource.
-You can allow list those networks on your resource firewall.
-See Configure a firewall for serverless compute access.
+See Serverless compute firewall configuration.

-Creating a resource firewall also affects connectivity from the classic compute plane to your resource.
-You must also allow list the networks on your resource firewalls to connect to them from classic compute resources.
+Creating a resource firewall also affects connectivity from the classic compute plane.
+You must also allowlist the networks on your resource firewalls for connections from classic compute resources.

-NCC firewall enablement is not supported for Amazon S3 or Amazon DynamoDB.
-When reading or writing to Amazon S3 buckets in the same region as your workspace, serverless compute resources use direct access to S3 using AWS gateway endpoints.
-This applies when serverless compute reads and writes to your workspace storage bucket in your AWS account and to other S3 data sources in the same region.
+NCC firewall enablement isn't supported for Amazon DynamoDB.
+When reading or writing to DynamoDB in the same region as your workspace, serverless compute resources use direct access through AWS gateway endpoints.